AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_5/README.md

 Some of the columns are strings (fur color, notes by the volunteer, a unique id, etc...).

-There are some values that we can immidiately dropped:
+There are some values that can be dropped immidiately:
 - unique_squirrel_id: a unique id that looks like ```37F-PM-1014-03```
 - lat_long: latitude and longitude of the sigthing, there are already a lat and a long feature in the dataset
 - hectare: ID tag, which is derived from the hectare grid used to divide and count the park area, it is redundant with lat and long